 Our policy work focuses on the action that Scottish Government and local authorities need to take to keep their promises to end child poverty in Scotland.

-We are campaigning for more affordable childcare for families living in poverty.
+We campaign for action to break the link between poverty and education in Scotland and for more affordable childcare for families living in poverty.
 We want the Scottish Government to make childcare more accessible so parents can return to work and end the cycle of poverty.